freqtrade/freqtrade/docs/strategy-advanced.md

 ### Custom Stake size

-It is possible to manage your risk by reducing or increasing stake amount when placing a new trade.
+Called before entering a trade, makes it possible to manage your position size when placing a new trade.

 ```python
 class AwesomeStrategy(IStrategy):